After Tuesday's Primaries, Democratic Divisions Take Hold In Midterm Battle

 Barletta, though, developed a reputation for not working as hard as he could in the primary.
 That will have to change in the general election if Republicans are to have a real shot at upsetting Casey.

-Last week, four GOP congressmen went down to defeat — three looking to win Senate primaries and one outright beaten in a primary as he sought reelection.
+Last week, four GOP congressmen went down to defeat — three looking to win Senate primaries and one outright beaten in a primary as he sought re-election.

-Note: A previous version of this story misidentified Rep. Don Bacon as Dean Bacon.